jake-g/pitch_shift/delay-based/FPGA/README.md

 ## TODO's:
 * when switchMask1_4 is set to 0, reset pitch_factor to 1
-* Fix looping by inserting a silence of size 5000 samples (i.e. play 5000 samples, then rest 5000 samples)
+* Fix looping by inserting a silence of size 5000 samples (i.e. play 5000 samples, then rest 5000 samples) experiement around with a rest number (5000 or mayby more or less?)
 * ~~melody header~~
   * ~~should be able to copy and paste result from Matlab.~~
   * ~~Have decay at the end of each note~~